heclak/community-a4e-c/README.md

 **Q: What about the AGM-12 Bullpup or AGM-62 Walleye?**

-- No, implementing additional guided weapons would require access to the SDK.
-Additionally, the specific airframe/cockpit that we have modelled is not equipped to accommodate the AGM-62 Walleye.
-A-4Es that were able to carry the AGM-62 Walleye had the ground radar display replaced with a TV monitor for use with the AGM-62 Walleye.
+- No, implementing additional guided weapons would require access to the SDK, and the cockpit model lacks the TV monitor used for its display.

 **Q: Why is my standalone server rejecting missions with the A-4E-C?**